verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

 ## Configure an application to export traces to Jaeger

-If your application is configured to use tracing libraries, Jaeger can be instructed to export those traces using annotations.
+If your application is configured to use tracing libraries, or in the Istio mesh, Jaeger can be instructed to export those traces using annotations.
-To export traces, annotate your applications with the `"sidecar.jaegertracing.io/injected": <Jaeger Installation Name>` annotation.
+To export traces, annotate your applications with the `"sidecar.jaegertracing.io/injected": "true"` annotation.
-This annotation instructs Jaeger to inject an agent sidecar into application pods.
-Make sure to use your Jaeger instance name to ensure traces are exported to the correct Jaeger instance.

-From the previous example, the annotation is `"sidecar.jaegertracing.io/injected": verrazzano-prod`

 ## View traces on the Jaeger UI